mjdamgaard/UP-Web-Project/README.md

 When an app or a back-end module is uploaded to the platform, the source code is generally completely visible to the public.
 And the creator of the app cannot change the source code on a whim while the app is in use.

-This means that as long as you trust the user-programmable platform itself to show you the correct source code, you do not need to trust any given creator on the platform in order to know that it is safe to use their apps.
+This means that as long as you trust the user-programmable platform itself to show you the correct source code, and trust the user community at large to evaluate the safety of this source code, you do not need to trust any individual creator on the platform in order to know that it is safe to use their apps.

 This removes a core issue that otherwise affects decentralized platforms in general, namely the issue that in order to use the desired features of the platform, the individual user often has to trust several different independent parties that they do not know much about.